Bank of North Dakota

 The Bank of North Dakota (BND) is a state-owned, state-run financial institution based in Bismarck, North Dakota.
-It is the only government-owned general-service bank in the United States.
-It is the legal depository for all state funds in North Dakota, and uses these deposits to fund development, agriculture, and small businesses.
+It is the only government-owned, general-service bank in the United States.
+It is the legal depository for all state funds in North Dakota and uses these deposits to fund development, agriculture, and small businesses.

 The bank was established in the early 20th century to promote agriculture, commerce, and industry in the state.
-It has received praise and media attention in the wake of the financial crisis of 2007–2008 and for their actions during the COVID-19 pandemic, though expert opinions vary as to the magnitude of its effects on the state's economy.
+It has received praise and media attention in the wake of the 2008 financial crisis and for their actions during the COVID-19 pandemic.

 According to available data, the bank has turned a profit every year since its founding.
 The BND has a favorable reputation among North Dakotans.
-Other states have tried to replicate the BND elsewhere, but have been limited by political gridlock and the power dynamics in banking.
+Other states have tried to replicate the BND elsewhere but have been limited by political gridlock and the power dynamics in banking.

 Organization

 Under state law, the bank is the State of North Dakota doing business as the Bank of North Dakota.
 The bank is the only legal depository for all state funds.
 The state and its agencies are required to place their funds in the bank, helping it hold 15% of the total deposits of banks operating within the state.
 Profits from the bank are either deposited in North Dakota's general fund, or are used to support economic development in the state. $585 million of profits have been deposited into the North Dakota general fund since the bank's inception.

 The bank is overseen by the North Dakota Industrial Commission, which is composed of the Governor, the Attorney General, and the Agriculture Commissioner (formerly the Agriculture and Labor Commissioner) of North Dakota.
 Various chapters in the North Dakota Century Code deal with the bank's role within the state.
 Additionally, the bank is overseen by an advisory board of seven members appointed by the Governor, two of which must be officers of banks who are majority-owned by North Dakotans and one of which must be an officer at a state-chartered or federally-chartered financial institution.